-Whether you are breaking into product management for the first time or you are an experienced Product Manager looking to level-up your skill set, developing these 29 product management skills will help you crush it both on the job and during the product manager job hunt.
+Are you breaking into product management for the first time?
+Perhaps you’re an experienced Product Manager looking to level-up your skill set.
+Either way, developing these 29 product management skills will help you crush it both on the job and during the Product Manager job hunt.

-The most important skills to have when interviewing for a Product Manager position easily fall into three buckets: technical skills, business skills, and interview skills.
+There are three types of important skills to have when interviewing for a Product Manager position: technical skills, business skills, and interview skills.

 Technical Product Management Skills

 Product Manager positions have always been viewed as technical roles, which is often why people without a technical background are intimidated when breaking into the field.
-Our members have proven that you do not need extensive technical skills to become a Product Manager.
+Yet, our members have proven that you do not need extensive technical skills to become a Product Manager.